VMO2020/InterviewsTests/QuestionReact.md

 ## 13.- What is Fragments and why do we use it?

-Fragments let you group a list of children without adding extra nodes to the DOM.
+- Fragments let you group a list of children without adding extra nodes to the DOM.

-Why?: It’s a tiny bit faster and has less memory usage (no need to create an extra DOM node).
+- Why?: It’s a tiny bit faster and has less memory usage (no need to create an extra DOM node).

 ## 14.- How to do code-splitting in react?

-The best way to introduce code-splitting into your app is through the dynamic import() syntax, using React.lazy() and Suspense wrapper (lazy-load).
+The best way to introduce code-splitting into your app is through the dynamic import() syntax:

+- using React.lazy() and Suspense wrapper (lazy-load).

 You can create multiple bundles that can be dynamically loaded at runtime, can dramatically improve the performance of your app, avoided loading code that the user may never need, and reduced the amount of code needed during the initial load.